stenic/well-known/README.md

 # Well-known

-A tiny service collecting and aggregating [well-known](https://www.rfc-editor.org/rfc/rfc5785) data from services in the same namespace.
+A tiny service collecting and aggregating [well-known](https://www.rfc-editor.org/rfc/rfc5785) data from services in the same Kubernetes namespace.
 The data is merged and exposed as a JSON object.

 ## Usage